mybest

 Here are the points to keep in mind when choosing the best Ground Coffee.

 Light roast has the shortest roasting time, and this leaves a lot of moisture in the coffee beans.
 The result is a slight bitterness and a more fruity taste.
-Dark roast, with the longest roasting time of the three, dries out the coffee beans and creates more elements that contribute to a bitter taste.
-Medium roast falls between light and dark, allowing you to taste both bitterness and acidity.
+Dark roast, with the longest roasting time of the three, dries out the coffee beans and creates more elements that contribute to a bitter flavor.
+Medium roast falls between light and dark roast, allowing you to taste both bitterness and acidity.

 Daisuke Ainoya